Let’s start here: calling Gang of Four’s magnificent Entertainment a punk record is like calling the Soft Machine a British Invasion band.

 It appears these authors believe “punk” a catchall term for anything that their cool sophomore year at Uni roommate had in his or her record collection.
-Sure, said roommate appeared to know what they were talking about, and could talk a long time, but they were also the same person who spent a whole weekend trying to convince you to like Commander Cody and the Lost Planet Airman (that was a weekend you will never get back, my friend), and when they was stoned they would stand in front of the mirror trying to make the face from the cover of In The Court of the Crimson King.
+Sure, said roommate appeared to know what they were talking about, and could talk a long time, but they were also the same person who spent a whole weekend trying to convince you to like Commander Cody and the Lost Planet Airman (that was a weekend you will never get back, my friend), and when they were stoned they would stand in front of the mirror trying to make the face from the cover of In The Court of the Crimson King.

 Just because a song had a distorted guitar, wasn’t a ballad, didn’t have a saxophone, wasn’t immediately identifiable as heavy metal, and was played on your college radio station doesn’t mean it was punk.
 Let me put it another way: the authors of the Rolling Stone list have spent a significant portion of the last 40 years living in the mucosal folds of Glenn Frey’s transverse colon.
 You, dear reader, have not; therefore you probably know what punk rock sounds like when you hear it.
 It doesn’t sound like “Torn Curtain” by Television or “Candidate” by Joy Division, does it?